-In a small enclave of coastal Los Angeles County, city officials have declared an “all hands on deck” effort to steady the land, which is moving at alarming rates.
+In a small enclave of coastal Los Angeles County, city officials have declared an “all hands on deck” effort to steady the land, which is moving at an alarming rate.

-A landslide is creating unsafe conditions for hundreds of residents who have had their gas and electricity shut off, and California Gov. Gavin Newsom recently declared the area a state of emergency.
+A landslide is creating unsafe conditions for hundreds of residents who have had their gas and electricity shut off, with California Gov. Gavin Newsom recently declaring a state of emergency for the area.

-At issue are five adjacent landslide areas—known as a complex—about a mile wide and encompassing 680 acres.
-Four are in the most recently affected city of Rancho Palos Verdes and the other is in nearby Rolling Hills.
+At issue are five adjacent landslide areas—known as a complex—about a mile across and encompassing 680 acres.
+Four are in the most recently affected city of Rancho Palos Verdes and the fifth is in nearby Rolling Hills.
 According to experts, it is the largest landslide complex in North America.

 Since 1956, the land has moved a somewhat sustainable five feet per year.
 But after recent back-to-back wet winters, parts in some areas began shifting 50 feet a year, or about one foot per week, both horizontally and vertically.